Tesser3kt/GEVO/3.AB PreIB/number_theory/exams/real/exam_congruence.typ

   #block(width: 100%)[
     #points(35)

-    For which values of $k<10$ has the following congruence solutions?
+    For which values of $k<10$ there exists a solution to the congruence
-    #align(center)[$k dot.c x eq.triple 1 pmod(10)$]
+    #align(center)[$k dot.c x eq.triple 1 pmod(10)$?]
-    Write down the possible values or *state how to find them*.
+    Write those down or *state how to find them*.
  ]
 ]
-#v(30%)
+#v(25%)
 #enum(numbering: "a)", start: 2)[
     #block(width: 100%)[
     #points(20)
-    Three mathematicians are walking up a tower and want to count all the stairs that lead up to the top.
-Unfortunately yet unsurprisingly they don't know any number higher then 10.
-Help them create a way to count all the stairs.
+    Three mathematicians are walking up a tower, wanting to count all the stairs they sit down at the bottom and try to think of a plan.
+"I've got it" one exclaims.
+"Each of us will only count stairs up to some constant and then go back to one.
+At the top we will surely somehow calculate the result."
+Unfortunately yet unsurprisingly none of them can count higher then 10.

+    Choose the three
+    constants such that they can succeed at any tower up to 500 stairs, also *briefly describe* the method for calculating the result at the end.
   ]
 ]
 #pagebreak()